 QTS (Qualified Teacher Status) means that you have met the statutory requirements (The Teachers’ Standards 2012) for teaching in the UK.
 You need QTS to be able to teach in maintained schools in the UK.

 A PGCE (Post Graduate Certificate of Education) is an additional academic qualification which includes QTS.
-The Portsmouth Teaching School Alliance PGCE has 60 Masters credits embedded.
+All our courses include both.

 Which is the best route into teaching?

-There is no ‘best route’ into teaching.
-Our School Direct offer means you are in school for the majority of your training whilst receiving training from the Teaching School and HEI.
+There is no ‘best route’ into teaching but our trainees said they applied to us because they wanted to learn on the job and knew we had a great reputation (Ofsted 'Outstanding' in all areas November 2018).
+Our School Direct offer means you are in school for the majority of your training, typically 4 days a week, whilst receiving training from the Teaching School and HEI.

 How much does it cost to train to be a teacher?

 It does not cost anything to train on the School Direct (salaried) course.
 Instead, you are employed by the school.